 kidney transplantEnlarged prostateBirth control devices—use of diaphragm or with spermicideTrouble emptying your bladder

 Symptoms may include: Frequent and urgent need to urinatePassing only small amounts of urinePain in your abdomen, pelvic area, or lower backBurning sensation during urinationLeaking urineIncreased need to get up at night to urinateCloudy, bad-smelling urineBlood in your urineLow-grade feverFatigue

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-Urine will be tested for the presence of bacteria.
+Urine will be tested and cultured for the presence of bacteria.

 Acute cystitis is treated with antibiotics.
-It is important to take all antibiotics as recommended.
+It is important to take all antibiotics as advised.
 Finish all your antibiotics even if you are feeling better.

 Your doctor may also prescribe medication to reduce pain and bladder spasms.

 Here are some steps you can take to keep bacteria out of your urinary tract: Drink plenty of liquids.Include cranberry juice in your diet.
 Some studies support the use of cranberry juice to prevent urinary tract infections.Urinate when you have the urge.
 Do not resist it.Empty your bladder before and after sexual intercourse.Wash your genitals daily.If you're a woman, always wipe from the front to the back after having a bowel movement.Avoid using douches and feminine hygiene sprays.

 Complicated urinary tract infection (UTI).
 EBSCO DynaMed website.
 Available at: